JR RESIDENCIES FOR THE YIDDISHLAND PAVILION AT THE 61ST VENICE BIENNALE

 Showcasing your work

 The residencies emphasise research, reflection, and critical engagement over production.
 However, we understand how important showcasing your work is for practising artists.
 Therefore, in addition, you will be featured in JR's print magazine and across our digital and social platforms, meaning that your art will be seen by approximately 3000 readers in print and 25,000 readers digitally.
-Projects developed during the residencies may also be considered for presentation in a future exhibition at the Yiddishland Pavilion.
+Projects developed during the residencies may also be considered for presentation in future exhibitions of the Yiddishland Pavilion and on YP’s website and Instagram.

 Stipend